Ways to Use CockroachDB

 CockroachDB Serverless provides fast and easy access (including a free tier) to CockroachDB as a web service, hosted by Cockroach Labs.
 Clusters run in multi-tenant Google Cloud Platform (GCP) or Amazon Web Services (AWS) environments with shared compute and networking resources.

 CockroachDB Dedicated offers a single-tenant cluster running in its own Virtual Private Cloud (VPC).
 Compute and networking resources are isolated.
-CockroachDB Dedicated provides additional security-enhancing features such as single sign-on (SSO) and SQL audit logging.
+Additional security-enhancing features such as single-sign on (SSO) and SQL audit logging are available.

 Sign up for a CockroachDB Cloud account!

 Cockroach Labs maintains CockroachDB as an open-source core, which is available to operate under a number of different licensing options, including several free options.

 CockroachDB Self-Hosted here refers to the situation of a user deploying and operating their own cluster.

 Enterprise refers to an ongoing paid license relationship with Cockroach Labs.
 This license unlocks advanced features (see below).
 In this situation the customer maintains full control over their data, compute, and network resources while benefiting from the expertise of the Cockroach Labs' Enterprise Support staff.

 - Read the licensing FAQ